+(INR in Lakhs)

-Particulars As at 31 st March, 2023 As at 31 st March, 2022 Operating lease expenses recognised in profit and loss account 55.72 10.30
+Particulars As at As at

+31 st March, 2024 31 st March, 2023

+Operating lease expenses recognised in profit and loss 52.40 55.72

+account

 The lease term do not contain any exceptional / restrictive covenants nor are there any options given by the lesser to purchase the properties.
 The agreement provide for changes in the rentals along with taxes leviable.